spencermt000/nfl-bdb-26-analytics/ai/AI-context.md

 - Maximize computational efficiency

 ## utils.py
-general source of commonly used functions to be called across other scripts
+General source of commonly used functions to be called across other scripts.

 ### function index

 #### supplement_data
 **What it does:** Merges supplemental play-by-play data with training data, then merges test output data (renaming x/y columns to x_output/y_output)

 **Inputs:**
 - supplemental_df: Supplemental play-by-play data